Vanguard FTSE Europe ETF

 VGK Fundamental Analysis

-Based on the information provided, no fundamental analysis is possible.
+Based on the information provided, a fundamental analysis cannot be conducted.

 Quarterly Revenue